Skip to main content

 5-year0 (must be enabled by commissioner)

-Allocations reset on April 1st each year.
+All allocations become available again on April 1st.
 Unused allocations do not carry over.

 Salary increases

-The default salary increase per year is 0%.
-When configured (e.g., 15%), a player's salary increases automatically each season on April 1st:
+The default yearly salary increase is 0% (flat salaries).
+When configured by the commissioner (e.g., 15%), each player's salary increases automatically at season rollover on April 1st.
+The increase is applied to each remaining contract year.

 Extensions